 Momentum is building with the delivery of a number of projects identified within The Spit Master Plan.
 The Gold Coast Waterways Authority (GCWA) is leading the implementation of community infrastructure projects, together with CoGC with funding provided by the Queensland Government.

-The Spit Four Year Works Program
+The Spit Works Program

 GCWA and the City of Gold Coast will deliver the projects in partnership with the Queensland Government.

-Respected construction company Hazell Bros is completing the final stages of the first community infrastructure project arising from The Spit Master Plan, a shared pathway along Seaworld Drive.
-The pathway provides a vital connection to Doug Jennings Park for pedestrians and cyclists, linking from the pathway that used to terminate at the Seaworld Conference Centre, directly adjoining the Muriel Henchman precinct.
+This pathway provides a vital connection to Doug Jennings Park for pedestrians and cyclists, linking from the pathway that used to terminate at the Seaworld Conference Centre, directly adjoining the Muriel Henchman precinct.

-The pathway provides cyclists and pedestrians a safer and more enjoyable means to travel to the top of The Spit and supported about 10 jobs during construction.
+The pathway provides cyclists and pedestrians a safer and more enjoyable means to travel to the top of The Spit and supported 10 jobs during construction.
 The pathway includes a section of retaining walls to reduce erosion adjacent to Seaworld Drive and protect existing below-ground infrastructure.

 Community facilities have been upgraded on Moondarewa Spit, with the creation of a three-metre-wide pedestrian and cycleway path about 665 metres long, following the perimeter of the existing road.
 Along the pathway, new seating areas provide places to stop and view migratory shorebirds across the Broadwater.

 Works have also delivered improvements to the environmental values and protection for the area against erosion, including native shade tree planting, and architecturally designed shelters, toilet and shower facilities for park and beach users.
 This project has been delivered by GCWA with funding provided by the Queensland Government.